The Food Waste and Rescue in Israel Report

 What is the issue of food waste?

-Food waste occurs when food that is fit for human consumption is destroyed or allowed to spoil instead of being eaten.
-Food loss occurs at all stages of food manufacturing from production, storage, packaging and processing, to the retail and consumption stages.
+Food waste refers to food that was intended for human consumption and for a variety of reasons was spoiled or wasted or not consumed.
+Food waste occurs at all stages of the food supply chain, from production, storage, packaging and processing stages to retail and consumption.

 Food waste occurs when food that is fit for human consumption is either destroyed or becomes spoiled instead of being eaten.
 Food loss occurs at all stages of the food chain; manufacturing, production, storage, packaging and processing, to the retail and consumption stages.